 The survey results are weighted to agree with population estimates broken down by age (five-year age groups), sex and region (NUTS 3 regions).
+Results are then calibrated to broad national totals by broad age groups (0-14 and 15+) and gender.
 The estimates are calculated as follows:

 - 1. The previous quarter's population estimate or census of population at regional level is used as the base population. - 2.
 A quarter of this population is aged on by 1 year. - 3.
 Births for the relevant period are added to each region source = registered births. - 4.
-Deaths for relevant period are subtracted from each region source = registered deaths.

-5. Net migration (inflows from other regions minus outflows to other regions plus inflows from abroad minus outflows to abroad) is added to each region - main source = Quarterly National Household Survey (QNHS - formerly annual Labour Force Survey).
+Deaths for relevant period are subtracted from each region source = registered deaths. - 5.
+Net migration (inflows from other regions minus outflows to other regions plus inflows from abroad minus outflows to abroad) is added to each region main source = Quarterly National Household Survey (QNHS - formerly annual Labour Force Survey).